maithili-k/iRODS-RDM-HPC-course/5-iRODS-icommands.md

 ## 4. Clone course repository

-Clone this repository to your home folder:
+If you have not done it yet, clone this repository to your home folder:

 ```sh
 git clone https://github.com/ccacciari/iRODS-RDM-HPC-course.git
 cd iRODS-RDM-HPC-course
 ```

+Otherwise skipt this step.

 ## 5. Connecting to iRODS